Post 4: A New Life in Christ

 Sunday rolls around but I had not found a church yet (because I had only just gotten saved yesterday after all lol) so I took the day to relax and refresh myself for the coming week.
 I went for a walk, which felt completely different because I was now walking in truth and the light of Christ.

-Living in this new revelation of Lord Jesus Christ having revived me from spiritual death to spiritual life (Romans 8:10), the growing gratitude for such a salvation has cause me to surrender all things in my life to the glory of the Everlasting King Jesus ( Psalm 145:1, Revelation 17:14) who has saved my soul from the coming judgement and wrath of God the Father (Romans 5:6-11, 1 Thessalonians 1:10) .
+What a joy it is to know that I am now living in this new revelation of Lord Jesus Christ having revived me from spiritual death to spiritual life (Romans 8:10).
+The growing gratitude for such a salvation has cause me to surrender all things in my life to the glory of the Everlasting King Jesus (Psalm 145:1, Revelation 17:14) who has saved my soul from the coming judgement and wrath of God the Father (Romans 5:6-11, 1 Thessalonians 1:10).

 My life had taken on a new direction and new meaning and I was excited to dive head and heart first into this new life.
 Stay tuned to the next post where I discuss beginning to learn about who God is and what it means to live a Christ-centered life, as well as how the Holy Spirit has been working to conform me more to the image of Christ.

 Next Post: Post 5 – Under new construction